 Tesla Model S hatchback - Interior & comfort

-Tesla Model S dashboard
+Tesla Model S infotainment and navigation

 Many of the car’s features are continually updated using the internet connection.
 Because so much of the Tesla is controlled by software, rather than physical components, the possibilities for wireless upgrades are many and varied.